 Greg Norman is arguably the greatest driver of the golf ball to ever live.
 Throughout the round it’s a joy to look at his alignment and see the lines he takes from the tee.
 Several times I find myself thinking, “I would’ve never thought to hit it there.”
-For someone who doesn’t play a lot of golf – The Shark hits it well and rolls in a few putts from downtown with his Wilson blade putter.
-He designed the golf course and obviously knows it well, but his cerebral approach to the game is evident.
+For someone who doesn’t play a lot of golf – The Shark hits it well and rolls in a few putts from downtown with his Wilson 8802 blade putter.
+He designed the golf course and obviously knows it well, but it’s his cerebral approach to the game that impresses me most.
 He takes dead aim, plays smart and on this windy day regularly encourages, “When it’s breezy, swing easy.”

 Norman’s played more pro-ams than most people have played rounds of golf, but genuinely seems to give a damn.
 He gives lines on putts, offers golf course management advice and talks a lil’ trash too.
 Just like one of the boys, he jabs me with an, “Elvis, you lost a lot of f*cking golf balls today.”
 Web.com Professional Trevor Cone included, everyone in the group walks off the eighteenth with an arsenal of new tee box talk.

 After the round at dinner I ask Norman about playing with his son Greg Jr. at the PNC Father Son Challenge in Orlando.
 He catches a bright smile and it’s easy to see he enjoyed the event.
 The moment touches on one of the reasons why golf is so special.
-The parent-child element is incredible and might be the game’s greatest joy.
+The parent-child element is incredible and is perhaps the game’s greatest joy.
 I had a lot fun playing golf with my dad, I’ll cherish those memories forever.
-And we watched The Shark win a lot of tournaments – my dad would love this so much.
+And we watched The Shark win a lot of tournaments – my dad would’ve loved to hear about this.